idaholab/moose/modules/porous_flow/doc/content/documentation/modules/porous_flow/boundaries.md

 - Fluid internal energy
 - Thermal conductivity

-## Example: fixing fluid porepressures using the PorousFlowSink
+## Fixing fluid porepressures using the PorousFlowSink

 Frequently in PorousFlow simulations fixing fluid porepressures using Dirichlet conditions is inappropriate.

-  * Physically a Dirichlet condition corresponds to an environment outside a model providing a limitless source (or sink) of fluid and that does not happen in reality.
+- Physically a Dirichlet condition corresponds to an environment outside a model providing a limitless source (or sink) of fluid and that does not happen in reality.
-  * The Variables used may not be porepressure, so a straightforward translation to ``fixing porepressure'' is not easy.
+- The Variables used may not be porepressure, so a straightforward translation to ``fixing porepressure'' is not easy.
-  * The Dirichlet condition can lead to extremely poor convergence as it forces areas near the boundary close to unphysical or unlikely regions in parameter space.
+- The Dirichlet condition can lead to extremely poor convergence as it forces areas near the boundary close to unphysical or unlikely regions in parameter space.